 Whether you’re facing PTSD or some other condition, a therapist may be able to help get you to a better place.
 One study found that internet-based therapy can have long-lasting positive effects on those living with PTSD, anxiety, depression, and other mental health conditions, and may provide better quality help than some in-person therapy options.
 Internet-based therapy has proved effective for many people and could be worth trying no matter what you might be going through.

 Once you sign up on BetterHelp, you’ll be matched with a therapist with whom you can speak throughout the week.
 Pick up your cell phone, laptop, tablet, or device to start.
 You can talk through a chat feature, phone call, or video conference; the choice is yours.
 Many individuals prefer BetterHelp because of its simplicity, privacy, and ease of use.
 It is also a great option for anyone with a busy schedule or someone who hasn’t had luck with traditional therapy in the past.
 Reach out today to begin your journey with BetterHelp.
 With time, you can hope to see positive results in multiple areas of your life.

 Is There An Awareness Day For PTSD?

 Yes, June 27 is National PTSD Awareness Day.
 It is a chance for people to learn more about the disorder and recognize that millions of people around the globe experience it daily.
-Becoming more aware of PTSD can also help eliminate the stigma associated with mental health disorders and encourage people to seek help sooner.
+Becoming more aware of PTSD can also help eliminate the stigma associated with mental disorders and encourage people to seek help sooner.
 Many people struggle with PTSD in silence due to shame, embarrassment, or lack of resources.
 PTSD Awareness Day seeks to eliminate these barriers to support and care.
 Learning about PTSD can help you spot it in yourself and others.
 If you suspect that you or a loved one has PTSD, you must reach out for help.

 Why Is It Important To Raise Awareness About PTSD?